Last places

 Third day

-Today we’re cycling to Christianshavn and the free town of Christiania.
-More than just a neighborhood, it’s a way of life—a rare experiment in direct democracy, always colorful and perpetually controversial.
-We’ll continue cycling, stopping by Parliament before heading to Frederiksberg Have park for a picnic of smørrebrød and traditional Danish pastries under the beautiful northern sky.
+Today we cycle to Christianshavn and the free town of Christiania.
+More than a neighborhood, it is a lifestyle, a rare experiment in direct democracy, always colorful and perpetually controversial.
+We continue cycling, stopping at the Parliament, then reaching Frederiksberg Park Have for a picnic of smørrebrød and typical Danish pastries under the beautiful northern sky.
 A tip for the afternoon is to pop into the Ny Carlsberg Glyptotek museum.
 Dinner on your own.
-For the evening, we suggest a visit to Tivoli Gardens, a magical and colorful amusement park, but at the same time a journey into the world of fairy tales and fantasy that will make us feel like children again.
+For the evening, we suggest a visit to the Tivoli Gardens, a magical and colorful amusement park, but at the same time a journey into the world of fairy tales and fantasy that will make us feel like children again.

 Route information: approximately 20 km